FuturePrayer/century_avenue/README_en.md

 ```

 ## **Limitations**
-- Currently, there are few large models supported, and my energy and financial resources are prioritized.
-I cannot purchase every commercial large model or run every open source large model for adaptation.
-Therefore, I welcome everyone to participate and contribute;
+- The current support for large models is limited.
+Due to my limited energy and financial resources, I am unable to purchase every commercial large model or run every open-source large model for adaptation.
+Therefore, I welcome everyone to contribute;
-- Currently, except for GLM4 (doubtful, theoretically possible, not verified), function calls are not supported.
+- Currently, function calls are not supported.

 ## **Participation and Contribution**
 - The implementation class of the open source large model should be placed in the `cn.miketsu.century_avenue.service.open` package, and the commercial closed source large model should be placed in the `cn.miketsu.century_avenue.service.closed` package;